 We developed a prototype game and tested it with teenagers from the target population in South Africa so that we could find out whether it was more effective than a traditional approach to providing information about HIV risk.

 The results were striking.
-We found that the treatment group was significantly more likely to correctly identify which of two hypothetical individuals of different ages is more likely to have HIV after playing the game, answering twice as many questions correctly than those in the control group.
-Importantly, the results also suggested that these effects persisted over the next 3 months.
+We found that after playing the game the treatment group was significantly more likely to correctly identify which of two hypothetical individuals of different ages is more likely to have HIV, answering twice as many questions correctly than those in the control group.
+Importantly, the results also suggested that these effects persisted over the next three months.

 These findings have significant implications.
 In South Africa and other parts of Sub-Saharan Africa, practitioners face huge challenges educating at-risk groups about HIV.
 Sharing this information through an effective and inexpensive game has the potential to help stop the spread of HIV and save thousands – if not millions – of lives.

 Read the complete project brief for more information about the Healthy Lifestyles Pilot and its implications.
 For the full detailed results from this project, click here for our working paper.